-Your first port of call for any academic matters should be your supervisor: (see SUPERVISION for further details about supervision.
+Your first port of call for any academic matters should be your supervisor: (see 🛄 SUPERVISION for further details about supervision.

-However, the Course Director (Tom Scott-Smith) is also available to discuss any matters to do with the course with you: please e-mail her to arrange an appointment (tom.scott-smith@qeh.ox.ac.uk).
+However, the Course Director (Catherine Briddick) is also available to discuss any matters to do with the course with you: please e-mail her to arrange an appointment (catherine.briddick@qeh.ox.ac.uk).

-If your issue is to do with teaching on the course, or with the course itself, and you need to speak to someone outside the course about this, you should contact the ODID Director of Graduate Studies (DGS): Associate Professor Nikita Sud (nikita.sud@geh.ox.ac.uk).
+If your issue is to do with teaching on the course, or with the course itself, and you need to speak to someone outside the course about this, you should contact the ODID Director of Graduate Studies (DGS): Professor Matthew Gibney (matthew.gibney@qeh.ox.ac.uk).